nerdalert/aws-ansible-kubernetes/README.md

 This repo fully automates the deployment of Kubernetes on EC2 and can scale out dynamically to however many worker nodes desired.
 The playbooks use the latest changes to the `amazon.aws.ec2_instance` module.

-Currently the Kubernetes ditribution is [K3s](https://github.com/k3s-io/k3s) as I am using this for datapath performance testing, so the lighter the weight the better for my needs.
-I will be adding Microshift as an alternative lightweght distribution as soon as this PR merges [Allow MicroShift to join new worker nodes](https://github.com/redhat-et/microshift/pull/471).
+Currently, the Kubernetes distribution is [K3s](https://github.com/k3s-io/k3s) as I am using this for datapath performance testing, so the lighter the weight the better for my needs.
+I will be adding Microshift as an alternative lightweight distribution as soon as this PR merges [Allow MicroShift to join new worker nodes](https://github.com/redhat-et/microshift/pull/471).

 ### Prerequisites